9 Ways to Pay for Your First Year at College

 Believe me, even with all these options, paying for school, let alone a private Christian school, can be a challenge.
 But it is worth every penny.
 Having the privilege of studying at a school that valued my faith, my future, and my friendships was worth the extra cost and more.

 We believe Christian higher education is worth it, and we believe in making it as accessible as possible.
-So our Assistant Director of Recruitment Marketing Jori Willems is jumping on a live webinar to talk through the value of Christian higher education, the cost of a year at Briercrest, and how our students pay for it.
+Our Assistant Director of Recruitment Marketing Jori Willems jumped on a live webinar to talk through the value of Christian higher education, the cost of a year at Briercrest, and how our students pay for it.

-If saving money is worth 30 minutes of your time, you can join us January 13, 2021 at 7 PM CST.
-Click the image below to register!
+If saving money is worth 30 minutes of your time, you can register to watch this webinar on-demand!
+Click the image or button below.